Every Homeschool

 FloridaPersonalized Education Program~$8,000YESAt capacity 2026-27

-GeorgiaPromise Scholarship$6,500PARTIALMust withdraw from low-performing public
+GeorgiaPromise Scholarship$6,500YES (zone-limited)Must withdraw from low-performing public

 HawaiiNo ESANo state program